madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 _**So, we take a lesson that cache is always a side effect of the inputs that you put in a system, if you change the inputs you have to update the cache to the most recent result.**_

-You need to make sure to detect any inputs that the cache is a side effect of, if they change; update the cache.
-After the updation the cache looks like this
+You need to make sure to detect any inputs that the cache is a side effect of and if they change there is a need update the cache value aswell.
+After the updation the cache looks like this which is a accurate and consistent representation of the application result.
 | UserId | OS |
 | ------ | --------- |
 | UserA | MacOS |

 **Scenario 2**:
-Assume you make a really cool and hyped application and there are alot of new users logging in.
+Assume you make a cool and hyped application and there are alot of new users logging in.
 You are caching some value for every user that get's calculated of user inputs.
 You have a large cache key.
 But for some reason the older users are not logging in anymore and the hype is dead.
 You are still storing cache of the old users and the current users that are still using the platform.
-Caching on RAM is expensive and useless cache means still bills from cloud providers.
+Caching on hardware is expensive and not utilised cache means still bills from cloud providers.

-Solution: You delete the cache for the users that are inactive and are not using the platform anymore; Thankfully for this kinf of invalidation you do not have to worry.
+Solution: You delete the cache for the users that are inactive and are not using the platform anymore; Thankfully for this kind of invalidation you do not have to worry.
 Most caching technologies for example: redis support LRU iviction for deleting unused caches and keeping your cache hit ratio high.

 # Types of caching technologies